grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

 Given the success of the Android remote build infrastructure, we have immediately turned our attention to the iOS builds.
 It was an obvious move for us - we wanted the same infrastructure for iOS builds.
 The idea looked good on paper and was proven with Android infrastructure, but the reality was a bit different for our iOS builds.

-Our  very first roadblock was that Xcode is not that flexible and the process of delegating build to remote is way more complicated compared to Android.
+Our very first roadblock was that Xcode is not that flexible and the process of delegating builds to remote is way more complicated as compared to Android.
 We tackled a series of blockers such as running indexing on a remote machine, sending and consuming build artifacts, and even running the remote build itself.

 The reality was that the remote build was absolutely possible for iOS.
-There were  minor tradeoffs impacting engineering experience alongside obvious gains from utilizing cloud computing resources.
+There were minor tradeoffs impacting engineering experience alongside obvious gains from utilising cloud computing resources.
 But the problem is that legally iOS builds are only allowed to be built on an Apple machine.

-Even if we get the most powerful hardware - a macPro -  the specs are still not ideal and are unfortunately not optimized for the build process.
+Even if we get the most powerful hardware - a macPro -  the specs are still not ideal and are unfortunately not optimised for the build process.
 A _24 core, 194Gb RAM macPro_ could have given about x2 improvement on the build time, but when it had to run 3 builds simultaneously for different users, the build efficiency immediately dropped to the baseline value.

 Android remote machines with the above same specs are capable of running up to **8 simultaneous builds**.
 This allowed us to accommodate up to **30-35 engineers** per machine, whereas iOS’ infrastructure would require to keep this balance at **5-6 engineers** per machine.
 This solution didn’t seem to be scalable at all, causing us to abandon the idea of the remote builds for iOS at that moment.

-### Test impact analysis
+### Test Impact Analysis

 The other battlefront was the CI pipeline time.
-Our efforts in dependency tree optimizations complemented with comparably powerful hardware played a good part in achieving a reasonable build time on CI.
+Our efforts in dependency tree optimisations complemented with comparably powerful hardware played a good part in achieving a reasonable build time on CI.

-CI validations also include the execution of unit and UI tests and may easily take 50%-60% of the pipeline time.
+CI validations also include the execution of unit and UI tests and easily take 50%-60% of the pipeline time.
 The problem was getting worse as the number of tests was constantly growing.
 We were to face incredibly huge tests’ execution time in the near future.
 We could mitigate the problem by a muscle approach - throwing more runners and shredding tests - but it won’t make finance executives happy.

 So the time for smart solutions came again.
 It’s a known fact that the simpler solution is more likely to be correct.
 The simplest solution was to stop running _ALL_ tests.
 The idea was to run only those tests that were impacted by the codebase change introduced in the given MR.